 We are hoping to set up an older person centered befriending helpline.
 Would the Trustees consider contributing towards its upkeep?

-We do not provide funding for indirect services, such as help lines, start-up costs and the general running of any group or project.
+We do not provide funding for indirect services, such as help lines, website, newsletters, leaflets or research.

-You awarded us a grant last year - thank you - but we would like to apply to the Foundation again, is this possible?
+You awarded us a grant last year - thank you - but we would like to apply to you again, is this possible?

-Due to the increasing volume of applications we receive and with such limited funds we are unable to provide continual support to a project following an initial grant.
+Due to the large volume of applications we receive and with limited funding available, we are unable to provide continual support to a project following an initial grant.
 We stipulate a minimum three year period before applications in respect of the same project or applicant will be considered.